 Main content

-What is going on with US science?
-Science Journalist Roland Pease asks whether the rounds of cuts, reorganisations and political strong-arming can be weathered, and how they will likely affect us all.
+Science journalist Roland Pease asks whether the rounds of cuts, reorganisations and political strong-arming of US science can be weathered, and how likely this will affect us all.

-80 years after Vannevar Bush proposed what became the pact between government and universities that led to decades of global scientific dominance, is the edifice being toppled?
+Eighty years ago Vannevar Bush proposed what became the pact between government and universities that led to decades of global scientific dominance.

-Today, US scientists fear the Trump administration is ripping up that agreement.
-Mandating what and what can’t be studied, who can study it, and re-defining expertise, government funded science in the US is being withered.
-The specialist agencies are either being closed down or defunded to the extent that many tens of thousands of government scientists are already unemployed.
+Today, US scientists fear the Trump administration is ripping up that agreement, mandating what can and can’t be studied, who can study it, and redefining expertise.
+The specialist agencies are either being closed down or defunded to the extent that tens of thousands of government scientists are already unemployed.
 Multi-year experiments are being closed down uncompleted.
 Top universities are besieged by mandates on who and how they hire, tied to their future funding.
 Data streams that benefit researchers around the globe are being switched off.
-Even definitions of what counts as evidence are being re-drafted.
+Even definitions of what counts as evidence are being redrafted.

 27 minutes